nmcguinness/2025_DS1_JDBC_SQLite_Connect/README.md

     </project>
    ```
    - Save the `pom.xml` file

+6. **Clean and Build to Download Dependencies**
-   - In NetBeans IDE, right-click on your project name in the Projects panel (usually located on the left side of the screen).
-From the context menu that appears, select the option "Clean and Build"
+   - In NetBeans IDE, right-click on your project name in the Projects panel (usually located on the left side of the screen)
+   - From the context menu that appears, select the option "Clean and Build"
+   - This critical step does several important things:
+     - Downloads the SQLite JDBC driver from Maven repositories
+     - Compiles all your Java source files
+     - Creates compiled class files in the target directory
+     - Prepares your application for execution
+   - If this step fails, check the Output window for error messages
+   - Common issues include:
+     - Internet connectivity problems preventing dependency downloads
+     - Syntax errors in your pom.xml file
+     - Permissions issues with your project directory

 ### Creating the Package and Java Files